mmistakes/so-simple-theme/README.md

 entries_layout: # list (default), grid
 ```

-By default, documents are shown in a list view.
+By default, posts are shown in a list view.
 To change to a grid view add `entries_layout: grid` to the page's front matter.

 To create a page showing all posts assigned to the category `foo` you'd create `foo.md` in the root of your project and add this front matter: